-The Community Paint and Hardware building, constructed in 1890 on the site of the original Rockville Pike Toll Booth which was abandoned in 1887.
-Parts of the Toll Booth may have been incorporated into the new structure, which is probably the earliest commercial building left standing in the Bethesda Commercial District, and the only surviving structure truly reminiscent of the initial development of the area.
-Thus, its importance to the present business district cannot be disputed.
+The store that became known as Community Paint and Hardware was constructed in 1890 on the site of the Rockville Pike Toll Booth, which was built around 1820 and abandoned in 1887.
+Parts of the Toll Booth may have been incorporated into the new store, which is the earliest commercial building still standing in the Bethesda Commercial District and the only surviving structure reminiscent of the initial development of the area.

-Community Paint and Hardware is a typical example of a two-part commercial block building.
-It is two stories tall with a horizontal division in two distinct zones: the commercial space on the first floor with its plate-glass storefront and the residential space above.
-This building form was common in the mid-nineteenth through mid-twentieth century.
-In the Washington, D.C. metropolitan region in the late nineteenth century, similar two-part commercial blocks tended to be built in crossroads communities, outside of central business districts.
+Renamed Community Paint and Hardware in the 1930’s, the store is a typical commercial block building of the era.
+It is two stories tall with a horizontal division into two distinct zones: commercial space on the first floor with a plate-glass storefront, and residential space above.
+The building form was common in the mid-nineteenth through mid-twentieth century in the Washington, D.C. metropolitan region.

-In 1890 Alfred Wilson left the teaching profession to pursue entrepreneurial ambitions.
-He built a new emporium in the style of the era with a sloping roof over the front porch, married Miss Minnie Poole and made a home for them in quarters over the store.
-Before long brother Herbert left the family farm on Wilson’s Lane to enter into partnership with Alfred at his flourishing shop.
+In 1890 Alfred Wilson left the teaching profession, built a new emporium in the style of the era with a sloping roof over the front porch, married Miss Minnie Poole, and made a home for the couple over the store.
+Before long his brother Herbert left the family farm on Wilson’s Lane and joined Alfred at the store.

 The Wilsons had to fetch their stock themselves from the District of Columbia because wholesalers refused to deliver goods so far from town – 90 minutes each way was considered good time.
 The Wilsons stocked everything from groceries to kerosene, and from dry goods to notions, harnesses and hardware.

-By the time that automobiles were common, the Wilsons were selling tires, gasoline and motor oil next to the hay scale.
-The store was becoming uncomfortably crowded, so Herbert built a two-story brick shop just south of Alfred’s store where he maintained a grocer’s business, while Alfred specialized in hardware and dry goods.
+When automobiles became common, the Wilsons sold tires, gasoline and motor oil next to the hay scale.
+The store became uncomfortably crowded, so Herbert built a two-story brick shop just south of Alfred’s store where he maintained a grocery business while Alfred specialized in hardware and dry goods.

-Alfred Wilson was ultimately chosen by his constituents to be Bethesda’s Justice of the Peace.
-He sold his hardware store to George Bradley in 1922 and left the area for a brief time after his wife’s death.
-Mr. Bradley re-faced the store front with a coat of stucco, and hired the brothers Broadhurst to be his shop clerks.
+Alfred Wilson was elected Bethesda’s Justice of the Peace after World War I. He sold the store to George Bradley in 1922; Mr. Bradley re-faced the store front with stucco, a popular way to update the look of buildings at the time, and hired the Broadhurst brothers as shop clerks.
 In the mid 1920’s the store housed Bethesda’s first public library.

 The Depression forced Mr. Bradley out of business in 1931, at which point Ralph and Henry Broadhurst assumed control of the store.
-A friend recalled that Henry’s aim to run things differently dated from the day he witnessed Mr. Bradley refuse to help a lady carry a can of kerosene across a muddy Wisconsin Avenue.
+A friend recalled that Henry’s determination to run things differently dated from the day he saw Mr. Bradley refuse to help a lady carry a can of kerosene across a muddy Wisconsin Avenue.

-Twelve hour days and six day weeks ultimately rewarded the Broadhurst brothers with the financial wherewithal to purchase the store outright in 1933, and they renamed it Community Paint and Hardware.
-They survived the Depression, although often taking in less than $10 a day.
-Ralph made deliveries and managed most of the manual labor, while Henry attended to the store and the finances.
+Twelve-hour days and six-day weeks ultimately gave the Broadhursts the wherewithal to purchase the store outright in 1933, and they renamed it Community Paint and Hardware.
+They survived the Depression, albeit just barely — Ralph made deliveries and managed most of the manual labor, while Henry attended to the store and the finances.

-When the Depression receded and Bethesda began to grow again the Broadhurst brothers bought adjoining lots and enlarged the store by building onto the rear of the structure.
-As the store grew, the success of the Broadhurst hardware business also grew, thanks to a well-earned reputation for honesty, friendliness, cooperation and expertise.
-The hardware store was a Bethesda institution until it closed in 1986.
+When the Depression receded and Bethesda began to grow again the Broadhurst brothers bought adjoining lots and enlarged the store by adding on to the rear of the structure.
+As the store grew, the success of the business grew with it, thanks to a well-earned reputation for honesty, friendliness, cooperation and expertise.

-The Wilson store at its current location, 4538 Middleton Lane, Bethesda
+The Wilson Store’s current location at 4538 Middleton Lane in downtown Bethesda

 William Offutt, Bethesda: A Social History (2005)